yubrajbhoi/termux-python-12/Doc/library/locale.rst

    If the given encoding is not known, the function defaults to the default encoding for the locale code just like :func:`setlocale`.

-.. function:: resetlocale(category=LC_ALL)

-   Sets the locale for *category* to the default setting.

-   The default setting is determined by calling :func:`getdefaultlocale`.
-   *category* defaults to :const:`LC_ALL`.

-   .. deprecated-removed:: 3.11 3.13

 .. function:: strcoll(string1, string2)